uzyovoys/zenbot/_pages/pattern/entities.md

 Here is a latitude and longitude in the first part, and city\'s name in the second.
 _Please note that we used a tab delimiter, not comma._

-{% include note.html text="Note that you have to provide at least two parts in each line." %}
+{% include note.html text="Note that you can define only a single part on the line.
+In this case this part becomes an ID and a single synonym." %}

 #### Entity value
 Once matched, entity is mapped to the value you have provided in the first part of TSV file.